TB-500 (Thymosin Beta-4 Fragment)

 RouteFormClinical RangeCommunity Range

-subcutaneousLyophilized powder reconstituted with bacteriostatic water N/A approved for musculoskeletal; Phase 1 IV used 10-40 mg IV 2-2.5 mg 2x/week loading; 2 mg 1x/week maintenance
+Subcutaneous injectionLyophilized TB-500 powder reconstituted with bacteriostatic water.
+No FDA-approved human dose for musculoskeletal use.
+2-2.5 mg 2x/week loading; 2 mg 1x/week maintenance.

 Protocols